Table of Contents:

-The process can take place with only crematory staff present, however a next of kin may choose to be present and view the actual cremation.
+The process can take place with only crematory staff and next of kin, in the event they choose to be present and view the actual cremation.
 Please note that there usually is an additional fee for this type of viewing.
 Only one or two people can typically be present for the viewing, and if they choose to watch the cremation, this is normally possible through a small window into the cremation chamber.

-However, most of the time, loved ones choose not watch the deceased being prepared for cremation.
+Loved ones usually choose not watch the deceased being prepared for cremation.

 Preparation is required to ensure that the deceased is properly cremated and that the equipment and people at the crematory remain safe.
 The crematory staff may ask if your loved one has a pacemaker, for example, because certain medical equipment or prosthetic devices may need to be removed.

-Once the deceased is prepared, he or she is placed in the cremation chamber, which is only large enough to accommodate one body at a time.
-This ensures that when families receive the cremated remains of their loved one, they can be sure that they receive only those remains.
+Once the deceased is prepared, he or she is placed in the cremation chamber, which is only large enough to accommodate one body.
+This ensures that when families receive the cremated remains of their loved one, they are only those remains.
 The crematory also uses a metal tag system to ensure loved ones receive the correct remains.

-Within the chamber, the deceased is exposed to temperatures as high as 2,000 degrees Fahrenheit, which is required to properly reduce the deceased to cremated remains.
+Within the chamber, the deceased is exposed to temperatures as high as 2,000 degrees fahrenheit, required to properly reduce the deceased to cremated remains.
 The actual cremation process, from preparing the deceased until ashes are rendered, can take between four and six hours.
 The deceased is usually in the chamber for approximately two to three hours.

 The total time it takes, from the time a death occurs until the cremation is completed, varies by location and factors associated with the death.
 Each state has different laws, but typically cremation providers must wait for appropriate certificates and approval from law enforcement or the coroner’s office if an investigation is taking place.
-It can take two weeks or more for all of this paperwork to be handled and signatures to be obtained before a cremation can be scheduled.
+It can take two weeks or more for all of the paperwork and signatures to be obtained before a cremation is scheduled.

 A Brief History of Cremation

-Cremation is not a new process.
 As early as 3000 B.C. (during the Stone Age), a form of cremation was being used in Europe.
 Funeral pyres, for example, are commonly seen in both ancient literature and historical texts.
-Around 800 B.C., cremation became a pivotal part of Grecian burial customs, in part spurred on by Homer’s encouragement of the process.
+Around 800 B.C., cremation became a pivotal part of Grecian burial customs, in part spurred by Homer’s encouragement of the process.
 Cremation was seen as a safe, clean, and appropriate way to handle end-of-life arrangements for centuries.
 It wasn’t until after Constantine spread Christianity across his empire that burial replaced cremation as a standard manner of disposition.

 The History of Modern Cremation

-Modern cremation in a chamber dates back to 1873, when Professor Ludovico Brunetti of Padua showcased the first practical cremation chamber.
-Queen Victoria and her advisers began to advocate cremation because it was seen as beneficial for public health.
+Modern cremation in a chamber dates back to 1873, when Professor Ludovico Brunetti of Padua, Italy, showcased the first practical cremation chamber.
+Queen Victoria and her advisers began to advocate cremation in England because it was seen as beneficial for public health.
 During that period, crematories became popular throughout Europe.
-The first crematory in America was also built during that time.
-It was built in 1876 in Pennsylvania.
+The first crematory in America was built in 1876, in Pennsylvania.

-Over the past 15 years, the rates of people choosing cremation in the United States has doubled.
-In 2015, the cremation rate was approximately 49 percent, which was actually more than the rate of people choosing burial (which was 45 percent).
+Over the past 15 years, the rates of cremation in the United States have doubled.
+In 2016, the cremation rate surpassed that of traditional burial.